 What is an OLED TV?

-OLED TVs use a display technology called OLED (Organic Light Emitting Diodes) that enables displays that are brighter, more efficient, thinner, flexible and with higher contrast and faster refresh rates than either LCD.
+OLED TVs use a display panel technology called OLED (Organic Light Emitting Diodes).
+Compared to LCDs, OLEDs offer an improved image quality, and are brighter, more efficient, and thinner.
 Simply put, OLED TVs deliver the best picture quality ever!

 OLED TV technology